legesher/legesher-pride/GithubLegesher/GitHubDocumentation.md

 ![Git Bash Example](Git_Bash_Example.PNG "Example of Git Bash on Opening")

 You will need to navigate to a folder in your desktop where you feel comfortable holding the legesher repository you have forked and cloned.
 A command that is useful is the cd command.
-Please take a look at this link[cd command guide](https://www.educative.io/edpresso/what-is-git-bash-change-directory) to help you better understand the cd or change directory command.
+Please take a look at this link [cd command guide](https://www.educative.io/edpresso/what-is-git-bash-change-directory) to help you better understand the cd or change directory command.

 Once you have reached the place you would like to clone your repository to, you can type the following command into your GitBash:
 ```